 Handlebar Bike Mirrors

 The handlebar bike mirrors are the most popular type of mirrors.
-They are very easily adjustable so you can use them on different types of bikes.
-They are big enough to provide you with enough surface so you can see clearly, what is happening behind your back.
+They are very easily adjustable so that you can use them on different types of bikes.
+They are big enough to provide you with enough surface to see clearly, what is happening behind your back.

 Before you buy this type of bike mirror, make sure you double-check its compatibility with your handlebar (eventually your frame).
 The last thing you want to order a bike mirror that won’t fit your bike.